retroelec/T-HMI-C64/README.md

 - simple SID emulation, some SID registers are not or only partly implemented yet: $d415 - $d41c
 - no tape/disk drive emulation (and no plans to do this)
 - "illegal instructions" test suite fails
-- rarly CPU is blocked after loading a game
 - some games have graphic errors
 - some games are not working at all
 - no "FLI border removal" / "sideborder removal"